 If Ampicillin Isn’t Good For Acne, Is It Any Use at All?

 Even though ampicillin does not treat acne, it is still very useful for treating other kinds of skin infections.
-Ampicillin continues to be used with success to treat staph and strep infections of the skin.
+Ampicillin continues to be used3 with success to treat staph and strep infections of the skin4.

-Staph infections cause bumps that look like especially inflamed pimples.
+Staph infections cause5 bumps that look like especially inflamed pimples.
 These bumps get their start in tiny cracks or cuts in the skin, not in pores.
-The reason they are often much more painful than acne is that while acne bacteria redirect inflammation generated by the immune system to surrounding skin, staph bacteria can release their own toxins into the skin.
+The reason they are often much more painful than acne is that while acne bacteria redirect inflammation generated by the immune system to surrounding skin, staph bacteria can release their own toxins into the skin6.

 Strep infections can occur anywhere on the body, but they are most common on the face in adults and on the buttocks in children.
 Strep infections literally dissolve the skin, but usually only the uppermost layers of the skin.
 The skin blisters and releases a thin, honey-like fluid that dries hard on the skin.

-Both staph and strep bacteria can cause a condition called impetigo.
-When impetigo is caused by staph infection, it usually begins as a sinus infection.
+Both staph and strep bacteria can cause8 a condition called impetigo9.
+When impetigo is caused by staph infection10, it usually begins as a sinus infection.
 Mucus falls on broken skin, and staph bacteria make the skin blister.
 Because the staph infection goes deep into the skin, these blisters burst very slowly, deflating from the middle to the sides.
 Staph infections can cause permanent swelling of nearby lymph nodes and also scar the skin.